yonkov/nasio/README.md

         </div>
     </div>

 Pick a custom html widget and drag it to the right sidebar.
 Paste the above html code there.
+Do not forget to add the correct urls to the different social media inside the anchor tags.
 Now, when you visit the website, you should be able to see a beautiful block with info about the webmaster.
 Feel free to modify the text and the code as much as you can!

 ## Full-width Layout (No Sidebar)